About Me

 I am currently a Technical Research Associate at MIT working with Prof. Evelina (Ev) Fedorenko in the Department of Brain and Cognitive Sciences and the McGovern Institute for Brain Research.

 Before coming to MIT, I was the Lab Manager for the Conversation lab with Prof. Sarah Brown-Schmidt in the Department of Psychology and Human Development at Vanderbilt University.
-Our work focused on understanding the differences in processing demands between language comprehension and production in both neurotypical populations and people with traumatic brain injury (TBI).
+Our work focused on the differences in processing demands between language comprehension and production in both neurotypical populations and people with traumatic brain injury (TBI).
+Much of this work was done in collaboration with Prof. Melissa Duff in the Department of Hearing and Speech Sciences at the Vanderbilt University Medical Center.

-I completed my BS in neuroscience with a minor in linguistics at the University of Southern California.
-There, I worked in the Psycholingusitics of Mono- and Multilingualism Lab with Prof. Zuzanna Fuchs studying how noun classification systems such as grammatical gender are instantiated in the grammars of both monolingual and multilingual speakers.
+I earned my BS in neuroscience with a minor in linguistics from the University of Southern California.
+There, I worked in the Psycholinguistics of Mono- and Multilingualism Lab with Prof. Zuzanna Fuchs studying how noun classification systems such as grammatical gender are instantiated in the grammars of both monolingual and multilingual speakers.
 I also worked in the Laboratory of Neuroimaging with Prof. Jeiran Choupan and Prof. Kirsten Lynch studying perivascular spaces (PVS) and their relationship with cerebrovasculature.